Dr-Mohamed-Elkholy/German_Story_Generator_from_Images/README.md

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` for more information.

 ---